OpenSourceEconomics/epp_topics/src/epp_topics/pandas/what_is_pandas/screencast/slides.md

 pd.options.future.infer_string = True
 ```

-- Use the engine keyword when loading datasets
+- When loading datasets, use `engine="pyarrow"` if available